Advising and Student Support

-Meet with one of our faculty advisors who hold advising sessions throughout the week.
+Meet with one of our advisors who hold advising sessions throughout the week.
 They can answer most questions and can sign declaration of major and minor forms.

 Step 4: Consult with the Director of Undergraduate Studies

 For questions that can't be answered by one of the advisors or the assistant director, contact Director of Undergraduate Studies, Professor Mark Witte.

 - The department maintains a list of graduate and undergraduate students willing to tutor students in various economics subjects.

 - WiE Coffee Chats